Malleable Coding with Fixed Reuse

 The fixed reuse formulation is suitable for applications where the update information (new suffix) must be transmitted through a rate-limited communication channel.
 If the locations of changed symbols were arbitrary, the locations would also need to be communicated, communication which may be prohibitively costly.
-This formulation is also suitable for information storage systems that use linked lists such as the FAT and NTFS systems.
 A contrasting scenario is for a cost to be incurred when a symbol is changed in value, regardless of its location.
-We studied this in~\cite{VarshneyKG2008a_arXiv}.
+We studied this random access problem in \cite{VarshneyKG2009}.

 Our main result is a characterization of achievable rates as a single-letter expression.
 To the best of our knowledge, this is among the first works connecting problems of information storage---communication across time---with problems in multiterminal information theory.
-We relate the fixed reuse problem to several previously-studied problems in multiterminal information theory, some of which are exploited in this work.
 In particular, a connection to the G\'{a}cs--K\"{o}rner common information shows that a large malleability cost must be incurred if the rates for the two versions are required to be near entropy.